 - Failure to acquire continuing education credits (16.8%)

 - Sexual relationships with clients (9.0%)

 - Misrepresentation of training/credentials to the public (6.7%).

-It is mind blowing that these violations still occur in our time, especially that clinical supervision is an identified specialty!
-This might be a touchy subject or intimidating for a lot of folks, but this needs to be visited and talked about repeatedly.
+It is mind-blowing that these violations still occur in our time, especially since clinical supervision is an identified specialty!
+This might be a touchy subject or intimidating for many folks, but this needs to be visited and discussed repeatedly.
 Accountability in this field is paramount for the continued success of all.

-Do you wonder, “how do I avoid pitfalls and maintain connection to confidence and joy as I serve?”
-Follow these recommendations and you will be on competent, compliant, and confident ground as a supervisor and as an influencer for the future of our field.
+Do you wonder, “how do I avoid pitfalls and maintain a connection to confidence and joy as I serve?”
+Follow these recommendations, and you will be on competent, compliant, and confident ground as a supervisor and as an influencer for the future of our field.

 Connection to your Why?

 As Sinek mentions, you can either manipulate or inspire.
-Clinical supervisors have many roles, responsibilities, not to mention, only being in one place at a time.
-Role modeling connection to your why? and mentoring supervisees to connect to their calling/purpose/Why? inspires them to be the best and learn how to maintain standards, compliance, and care.
+Clinical supervisors have many roles and responsibilities, not to mention only being in one place at a time.
+Role modeling connection to your why? and mentoring supervisees to connect to their calling/purpose/Why? inspires them to be the best and learn to maintain standards, compliance, and care.
 Building trust and ensuring compliance is paramount in the supervisory relationship and the success of our field.